 This talk describes the long-forgotten secret that lies behind our understanding of both words and silence.
 It plunges us into a world of infinite subtlety where there is only one principle that can guide or help us: the divine principle referred to by ancient Greeks as metis.
 Metis was their word not only for subtleness, resourcefulness, cunning, trickery, but also for an intensity of alertness and awareness which is simultaneously our birthright and utterly beyond our reach as humans.

 Through direct examples and vivid stories Peter explores the paradoxical mysteries of metis, and explains how it has the power to bring us face to face with the divine reality of who we are.
 But at the same time he emphasizes that metis is not just about finding the unchanging reality hidden behind the scenes of everyday existence.
 It also involves learning how to navigate that existence and function effectively inside it.
 Without the subtlety and alertness of metis, spiritual life becomes just a mirage: another dream.

 Rhinebeck, New York.
 8 October 2006.
 80 mins.

-PLEASE NOTE: MP3 files cannot be downloaded directly to most smartphones, iPads or tablets.
-Either download them to a computer first and then transfer them to your portable device, or install appropriate software.
+PLEASE NOTE: This recording is available as a digital download, in standard MP3 format.
+MP3 files cannot be downloaded directly to most smartphones, iPads, chromebooks or tablets.
+Either download them to a PC or Mac computer first and then transfer them to your portable device, or install appropriate software.
 Before you place an order with us, it is your responsibility to verify that your equipment is capable of downloading and playing standard MP3 files.